Ethereum

 Consensus Mechanisms

-Ethereum initially used Proof of Work (PoW), requiring substantial computational power to validate transactions.
-However, transitioning to Proof of Stake (PoS) with Ethereum 2.0 aims to enhance scalability and reduce energy consumption.
+Initially, Ethereum utilized Proof of Work (PoW), demanding significant computational power for transaction validation.
+However, with Ethereum 2.0, it is transitioning to Proof of Stake (PoS), enhancing scalability and reducing energy consumption.

 Investing in Ethereum